Download the University Honors brochure to learn more.

 Reflection is the act of thinking critically about an experience in order to gain greater clarity or understanding.
-When we reflect, we intentionally think about previous experiences in order to gain new insights.
 This process of evaluating our actions helps us learn from our experiences and deepens our understanding of the world.

 Reflection provides an opportunity to analyze our thoughts, behaviors, and actions to gain a better understanding of ourselves and the world.
 We can isolate instances in which we were successful or we need to improve and learn from these experiences.
 Reflection also allows us to make connections between academic classes, experiences, and other aspects of our lives.

 On a very practical level, reflection helps us synthesize and articulate our learning.
 This is especially important when interviewing and writing applications for graduate school, jobs, internships, or nationally competitive awards/scholarships.

 The University Honors Program encourages students to use a very basic model: What?
 So What?
 Now What?

 As with anything, some people find reflection very easy whereas other need a bit more practice.
 Here are several brainstorming activities that can help you get started:

 Although a written journal is very common form of reflection, there are many other ways you can reflect.
 It is less important which format you use and more important that you are pushing yourself to balance sharing details with big picture take-aways.
 By answering all three reflective questions (what? so what? now what?), you are more likely to complete a thoughtful, integrated reflection.

 If the format for reflection you choose is not written, you must include 2-3 paragraphs explaining what you created and how it explains the what? so what? and now what? of an experience.

 Interested in the the theory behind reflection?
 Check out the UHP Theoretical Framework page!